 The following job prospect information is provided by the Bureau of Labor & Statistics.
 This information reflects national projections made for 2008-2018.

 Medical equipment repairers are projected to grow much faster than average between 2008 and 2018.
-Opportunities should be excellent for qualified job seekers.

 Employment of medical equipment repairers is expected to grow 27 percent over the 2008-18 decade, which is much faster than the average for all occupations.
 As the proportion of people in older age groups will grow faster than the total population between 2008 and 2018, demand for overall healthcare will increase.
 Increased demand for healthcare services and increasing complexity of the medical equipment used in hospitals and by private practitioners will result in a greater need for repairers.
 For example, a growing number of hospital diagnostic, electro-medical, and patient monitoring equipment including CAT scans, electrocardiogram, magnetic resonance imaging, ultrasound, and x-ray machines, as well as hospital furniture, such as full electric beds and wheelchairs, will all need to be maintained and repaired.
 Additionally, machines used by private practitioners and technicians to diagnose and treat are becoming increasingly sophisticated, and will further spur growth of medical equipment repairers.